 Step One - Get A Ukulele

 I would actually recommend to NOT get your ukulele without trying it out.
-There is a lot a variety in the number of manufactures making instruments, types of wood, solid tops vs. laminated tops, different string material, the various sizes and shapes, etc...
+There is a lot a variety in the number of manufactures making instruments, types of wood, solid tops vs. laminated tops, different string material, high "G", low "G", which tuning to use, the various sizes and shapes, etc...
 You need to get your hands on one and - more importantly find a reputable shop that, just doesn't have a few ukuleles and actually has a wide selection of instruments and knows what they are talking about.
 A lot of "guitar" stores think they are little guitars - they're ukuleles not guitars - same string family but a different personality and their own why of doing thinks.
 Only the chord shapes look the same, albeit different names.
-More importantly I've found the ukulele community to be very generous, accepting and open to new players, completely different than guitar community.
+More importantly I've found the ukulele community to be very generous, accepting and open to new players.

 So that leaves out the Amazons, WalMarts, Guitar Centers and Sam Ashes of the World.
-With more and more stores popping up that cater to the ukulele crowd and ukulele festivals with vendors as well as meetup ukulele groups ( here are the groups within 50 miles from Funky Frets in Boyertown, PA USA ) you can find a good source of ukuleles and knowledge people.
+With more and more stores popping up that cater to the ukulele crowd and ukulele festivals with vendors as well as Meetup `Ukulele Groups ( here are the groups within 50 miles from Funky Frets in Boyertown, PA USA ) you can find a good source of ukuleles and somewhat knowledgeable people.